Bioinformatics helping genome analyses : The MetaBLE Project

 The main goal of the MetaBLE project is to identify the general mechanisms of environmental adaptation and to discover new biocatalysts to be exploited for industrial processes.
 To do so, the first objective is to improve the services and tools available for genome sequence analysis.

-Then, the discover and the optimization of new enzymes and new metabolic pathways will rely on the study of extremophiles: a source of enzymes with huge stability under conditions regarded as incompatible with biological materials.
+Then, the discovery and the optimization of new enzymes and new metabolic pathways will rely on the study of extremophiles: a source of enzymes with huge stability under conditions regarded as incompatible with biological materials.

 NEED MORE INFORMATION ?